PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 ## GitHub Repos

-If you've created a GitHub for your project that uses PySimpleGUI then please post screenshots in in the "User's Screenshots" Issue on the PySimpleGUI GitHub.
-Say a little something about it and I'll also add it to the announcements.
+If you've created a GitHub for your project that uses PySimpleGUI then please post screenshots in the "User's Screenshots" Issue on the PySimpleGUI GitHub.
+Say something little about it and I'll also add it to the announcements.
 People *love* success stories and showing your GUI's screen visually communicates your success.